The cost-based optimizer seeks the lowest cost for a query, usually related to time.

 The query plan cache is enabled by default.
 To disable it, execute the following statement:

 > SET CLUSTER SETTING sql.query_cache.enabled = false;

-The cost-based optimizer will explore additional join orderings in an attempt to find the lowest-cost execution plan for a query involving multiple joins, which can lead to significantly better performance in some cases.
+For a query involving multiple joins, the cost-based optimizer will explore additional join orderings in an attempt to find the lowest-cost execution plan, which can lead to significantly better performance in some cases.

 Because this process leads to an exponential increase in the number of possible execution plans for such queries, it's only used to reorder subtrees containing 4 or fewer joins by default.